ECP-WarpX/WarpX/Docs/source/theory/intro.rst

    <div id="ref-DavidsonJCP2015">

 Davidson, A., A. Tableman, W. An, F.S.
 Tsung, W. Lu, J. Vieira, R.A.
 Fonseca, L.O.
 Silva, and W.B.
 Mori.
 2015.
-“Implementation of a hybrid particle code with a PIC description in r–z and a gridless description in ϕ into OSIRIS.” *Journal of Computational Physics* 281: 1063–77. https://doi.org/10.1016/j.jcp.2014.10.064.
+“Implementation of a hybrid particle code with a PIC description in r–z and a gridless description in :math:`\Phi` into OSIRIS.” *Journal of Computational Physics* 281: 1063–77. https://doi.org/10.1016/j.jcp.2014.10.064.

 .. raw:: html